 All submissions should adhere to the guidelines listed below for their respective genre.
 Failure to comply with these guidelines may result in the elimination of your pieces from the review process.
 These guidelines are put into place so as to prevent one or a few voices from dominating the magazine and to offer a more diverse set of artists a home for their work(s).

-Additionally, please include a short biographical text about yourself in the body of the email.
-Include the following information: name, year, major/minor, previous published works and where (if applicable), and any involvement with other literary/art student organizations on campus, and if your piece(s) is eligible for a SOAR award.
+- Include a short biographical text about yourself in the body of the email.
+Include the following information: name, year, major/minor, previous published works and where (if applicable), any involvement with other literary/art student organizations on campus, and if your piece(s) is eligible for a SOAR award.

 What you can Submit